Gill Hedley is an independent curator, writer and consultant on contemporary visual arts. This is an archive of

 Elpida was previously artist-in-restaurant at the Pied à Terre.
 Her Venice installation will be available to tour from early 2014.

-While in Venice I will be with Justin Merino who is Director, Loans & Exhibitions, APT Institute: see the website www.aptinstitute.org (www).
-I am working with APT in an advisory role and hope you will look at this link to see the works are offered on loan.
-We will be introducing the scheme to curators to explain the process by which works can be borrowed simply, efficiently and with no fee from a range of international storage spaces.
+While in Venice I will be with Justin Merino who is Director, Loans & Exhibitions, APT.
+I helped them in an advisory role.
+They will be introducing a scheme to curators by which works can be borrowed simply, efficiently and with no fee, from a range of international storage spaces.

 A.R.
 Hopwood and the Wellcome Trust

 Alasdair has been given a second Wellcome Trust grant for a solo show on the subject of False Memory.
 There will be a programme of events held in Edinburgh in spring 2013 during the Science Festival there, followed by a solo exhibition at The Exchange, Newlyn, in autumn 2013, and another version of the exhibition, again with site specific work, at The Freud Museum, London, in 2014.
 Other venues can be added to the tour, all with site specific projects.
 The artist and I are working together on the project.
 Please contact me for more details.
 See the website false memory archive (www).

 I have just finished organising the latest display at the offices of the Gulbenkian Foundation (UK) in Hoxton Square with a beautiful sculpture Not Connecting by the Portuguese artist Fernanda Fragateiro and two works on paper by Bridget Riley and Alison Turnbull.